aws-samples/generate-project-readme-using-langgraph/README.md

 ### Examples

-Two examples are availabe in this repository for testing:
+The following two examples are availabe in this repository for testing:

 ```
 rdmgen test_data/hello_world
 ```